Roll of Honor

 Tributes

 I always heard the most amazing stories about my Uncle Benny.
 He was killed when my father, his youngest brother Bobby, was only 6, so I never got to meet him.
 But we always heard nothing but the best about Uncle Benny.
 He was a star athlete, excellent student, a big brother to look up to, and the golden boy of my grandmother’s six sons in New York City.
 She wrestled with each of them not to follow in their brother Benny’s footsteps in-flight after his death, but she couldn’t keep them out of the air (especially since their father was also a pilot).
-Three of his five brothers, including my father, became airline pilots (both brothers also served in the Navy & Marines).
-My older Uncle Bruce obeyed his mother by staying on the ground, but still kept his head in the sky: he became a well renowned rocket scientist for Rockwell, Boeing, the Armed Forces, and Nasa (helped save Apollo projects).
-I myself serve as a flight attendant at the same airline as my father and uncles and dream to finish my pilot’s license as well.
+Three of his five brothers, including my father, became airline pilots (both brothers also served in the Navy & Army).
+My older Uncle Bruce obeyed his mother by staying on the ground, but still kept his head in the sky: he became a well renowned rocket scientist for Rockwell, Boeing, the Armed Forces, and NASA (helped save Apollo projects).
+I eventually followed the dream and became a pilot, as well.
 My father became an instructor at one point and began my flight log book and others’, including his own father-in-law, my grandfather’s.
 Though Uncle Benny was taken from this earth young, he inspired generations to follow their dreams and literally reach for and touch the sky.
 I’m honored to be in the family of “Flying Fows” and live our legacy beyond his years.
-Thank you for your service and inspiration, Katie Fow
+Thank you for your service and inspiration.

 - Mary Katherine Fow